 If you suffer from an injury to your teeth or gums, your treatment will begin with a visit to the hospital emergency room, physician’s office, or regular dentist’s office.
 Chances are that you’ll be referred to an endodontist, as they are the specialist in this area.

-That’s because so many traumatic injuries involve damage to the tooth’s interior, an endodontist’s specialty.
+The reason for this is that so many traumatic injuries involve damage to the tooth’s interior, an endodontist’s specialty.
 This includes cracks, breaks, or loss of teeth due to trauma.
-Many times specialists can save a tooth after a traumatic injury.
+Many times, specialists can save a tooth after a traumatic injury.
 First, however, a root canal must be done to ensure that the tooth remains healthy.

-If you need an endodontic procedure, feel confident that visiting Access Endodontics is the right decision.
+If you need an endodontic service, know that visiting Access Endodontics is the right decision.
 Connect with Access Endodontics online or call us at 410.304.7226 to learn more.